-I know that some of us are perfectly content to live life that way.
+Although the number may be few, some people are perfectly content to live life that way.
 In fact, I, too, lived without a cell phone for the majority of my life.
 But now, life without a cell phone is more than an inconvenience.
 It's an emergency!

 Of course, I only rarely talk to anyone on my phone.
-Although I would call my mother several times a day, now I am texting, googling, checking Facebook, reading email, taking pictures, watching videos, etc. Except for three days this past week, I am as connected as anyone my age can be.
+Although I would call my mother several times a day, now I am texting, googling, checking Facebook, reading email, taking pictures, watching videos, etc. I am probably as connected as anyone my age can be.